As a biologist, Christina loves exploring the sciences and applying them to everyday life.

-There is a scientific explanation on how hugs feel nice.
-Over long-term, hugs reduce the hormone cortisol.
+There is a scientific explanation of how hugs feel nice.
+Over the long term, hugs reduce the hormone cortisol.
 Cortisol, the stress hormone, is typically released in times of stress and exercise, and that release can result in immune system suppression and activation of the sympathetic nervous system, the fight or flight response.
 Due to the fact that both parts of the nervous system cannot be active at the same time, the activation of the sympathetic nervous system results in the suppression of the parasympathetic nervous system, which includes digestion.

 In addition to reducing cortisol, hugs also reduce blood pressure and heart rate while increasing oxytocin, the hormone involved in social bonding.
 Additionally, hugs create increased amounts of serotonin and dopamine, resulting in lower anxiety and stress.
 When there is already trust and familiarity between the two huggers, the benefits when compared to hugs between strangers are even higher.

 Touch deprivation, also referred to as skin hunger, is a serious and growing problem in Western culture.
 Intimacy and touch itself have been so heavily associated with sex, that platonic touches like hugs have on average become nonexistent, and it’s still decreasing.
 In the words of neuroscience professor Francis McGlone, “ We have demonized touch to a level at which it sparks off hysterical responses... and this lack of touch is not good for mental health (Source).”
 In addition, touch deprivation has been linked to depression, self-injury, eating disorders, and communication development problems.
 Humans are a social species, and we have been since the beginning.
 For infants, touch promotes myelin growth, resulting in increased neurological development.
 This natural need for touch doesn’t disappear with age, but due to the absence of platonic touch in the adult world, it’s rarely addressed after childhood.